 The system of internal control is a significant part of the framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an ongoing process designed to identify and prioritise the risk to the achievement of the Police and Crime Commissioner’s policies aims and objectives, to evaluate the likelihood of those risks being realised, the impact should they be realised, and to manage them efficiently, effectively and economically.

-Ongoing review of these controls has initiated a review of the risk framework which will continue through this financial year, with an internal audit checkpoint in Q2.
-A significant focus of improvement is the joint understanding of interdependent risk with Hampshire and Isle of Wight Constabulary.
+Liaison has taken place with the Joint Audit Committee and Constabulary to identify, report and mitigate risks.
+A new approach for presenting risk was introduced in 2023/24.

-The previous governance framework has been in place for the year ending 31 March 2023 and up to date of approval of the statement of accounts.
+The previous governance framework has been in place for the year ending 31 March 2024 and up to date of approval of the statement of accounts.